Awards

 Ralph D. Gray Prize

-Assistant editor Tyson F. Reeder's article "Liberty with the Sword: Jamaican Maroons, Haitian Revolutionaries, and American Liberty" has received the Ralph D. Gray prize for best article appearing in the Journal of the Early Republic in 2017.
+Assistant editor Tyson F. Reeder's article "Liberty with the Sword: Jamaican Maroons, Haitian Revolutionaries, and American Liberty," Journal of the Early Republic 37 [2017]: 81-115 received the 2017 Ralph D. Gray Prize for best article appearing in the Journal of the Early Republic.

 Moncado Prize

 "This essay examines the general court martial case files for enlisted men in the War of 1812.
 The defendants were a reasonably representative cross section of the enlisted men, desertion was the most frequent offense, and mistreatment by officers was the most common motive for deserting.
 Most defendants proclaimed their innocence, but guilt and conviction were invariably the outcome in their trials.
 Officers struggled to find effective punishments.
 The abolition of corporal punishment by the lash in 1812 reduced the army's disciplinary options, resulting in an increasing recourse to the death penalty.
-The army, however, shrank from executing all the condemned" (abstract, ibid., 537).
+The army, however, shrank from executing all the condemned."

 Arthur S. Link Prize

-The Papers of James Madison: Secretary of State Series, Vol. 2, was awarded the 1996 Arthur S. Link Prize (now called the Link-Kuehl Prize) from The Society for Historians of American Foreign Relations.
+The Papers of James Madison: Secretary of State Series, Vol. 2, was awarded the 1996 Arthur S. Link Prize (now called the Link-Kuehl Prize) from the Society for Historians of American Foreign Relations.

 Outstanding Academic Books for 1996